-The school pays full regard to 'Keeping Children Safe in Education' (DfE 2019).
+The school pays full regard to 'Keeping Children Safe in Education' (DfE 2021).
 Safer recruitment practice includes scrutinising applicants, verifying identity and academic or vocational qualifications, obtaining professional and character references, checking previous employment history and ensuring that a candidate has the health and physical capacity for the job.
 It also includes undertaking interviews and undertaking appropriate checks through the Disclosure and Barring Service (DBS), Childcare (Disqualification) Regulations (where applicable) and prohibition order checks in respect of the following which will also include historic GTCE sanctions and EEA regulating authorities.
-School acknowledges that S128 checks should be completed on governors.
-A section 128 would prohibit someone from:
+For best practice, the name on the birth certificate should be checked.
+[School/Service] acknowledge that S128 checks should be completed on governors.
+A section 128 would prohibit someone from serving as a school governor.

-- serving as a governor of a maintained school - holding a management position in an independent school, academy or free school as an employee - becoming a trustee of an academy or free school trust; a governor or member of a proprietor body for an independent school - becoming a governor on any governing body in an independent school, academy or free school that retains or has been delegated any management responsibilities. - all recruitment materials will include reference to the school's commitment to safeguarding and promoting the wellbeing of children - Sharon Flowers and Michelle Bithrey have undertaken Safer Recruitment training.
-One of the above will be involved in all staff / volunteer recruitment processes and sit on the recruitment panel
+- take up a management position in an independent school, academy, or in a free school as an employee; - •be a trustee of an academy or free school trust; a governor or member of a proprietor body of an independent school; or - •be a governor on any governing body in an independent school, academy or free school that retains or has been delegated any management responsibilities.

+- All recruitment materials will include reference to the school's commitment to safeguarding and promoting the wellbeing of children - Satinder Bains, Petra Sutton, Cath Legg, Michelle Bithrey, Hilary Wilson and Helen Bassett have undertaken Safer Recruitment training.
+At least one of the above will be involved in all staff / volunteer recruitment processes and sit on the recruitment panel